queeret is a movement by and for queer introverts.

 we create social gatherings that are queer, quiet, & sober.

-founded in New York City. help us come to your city.
+founded in Brooklyn. bring queeret to your city.

 soft lighting. flickering candles. delicious beverages. inviting space. our gatherings feel like a warm hug.

-forget the outside. put a pause on the frenzy pace of your day-to-day. be here now with other queer folks.
+forget the outside. put a pause on the chaos of the day-to-day. be here now with other queer folks.

-conversations that go below the surface. thoughtful prompts. safety to explore honestly. be vulnerable.
+conversations that go below the surface. thoughtful prompts. safe space to explore honestly. be vulnerable.

-hearty laughter. overflowing heart. silliness. while the world can be full of heaviness, we still seek joy.
+hearty laughter. overflowing hearts. silliness. while the world can be full of heaviness, we still seek joy.

 josh hersh // founder + creative director (brooklyn)